darkrelics/eidolon-engine/documentation/concurrency.md

 ### 1. Timeout-based Lock Acquisition

-For operations that might block:
+For non-critical operations that might block, consider using a timeout.
+This is an advanced technique and should be used sparingly.

 ```go
 func tryLockWithTimeout(mu *sync.RWMutex, timeout time.Duration) bool {